 EU framework for security of gas supply

-Regulation (EU) 2017/1938 on measures to safeguard the security of gas supply, which repealed Regulation (EU) 994/2010, is the reference legal text.
+Regulation (EU) 2017/1938 on measures to safeguard the security of gas supply is the reference legal text.
 It lays down the framework for EU emergency preparedness and resilience to gas disruptions.
 Its provisions are based on improved information exchange, regional cooperation and solidarity, and cover

 - cooperation between EU countries in regional groups to assess common supply risks (Common Risk Assessments) and to develop joint preventive and emergency measures